TheLegend177/ArchMatic/README.md

 ```

 This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*
-It also prompts you for a root password.
+It prompts you for a root password, a user name and a password for that user.

 ```bash
 wget https://raw.githubusercontent.com/gramms/ArchMatic/master/preinstall.sh